-Abstract: In this paper, an underlap double-gate MOSFET (U-DG MOSFET) structure with gate stacking is proposed.
-Better sub-threshold slope and RF performance can be obtained by DG MOSFET with symmetrical/asymmetrical drain-source configuration.
+This paper proposed an underlap double-gate MOSFET (U-DG MOSFET) structure with gate stacking.
+Better sub-threshold slope and RF performance can be obtained from DG MOSFET with symmetrical/asymmetrical drain-source configuration.
 Simulation shows better results for its upgraded resilient against short channel effects (SCE).
-We have estimated the analog and RF performances at 32 nm technology, further the drive capability (on current) of the device, the intrinsic gain (g_mR_o), the transconductance (g_m), and transconductance generation factor (g_m/I_d) are also evaluated.
-By using non-quasi-static approach high frequency parameters, such as intrinsic (C{gs} and C{gd}), parasitic resistance (R{gs} and R{gd}), transport delay (τ_m), the unity gain cut-off frequency (f_T), and the maximum frequency of oscillation (f{max}) are also calculated.
-A single stage amplifier is then designed to see the performance of the proposed device.
+The analog and RF performances at 32 nm technology were estimated.
+Furthermore, the drive capability (on current) of the device, the intrinsic gain (g_mR_o), the transconductance (g_m), and transconductance generation factor (g_m/I_d) were also evaluated.
+By using non-quasi-static approach, high frequency parameters such as intrinsic (C{gs} and C{gd}), parasitic resistance (R{gs} and R{gd}), transport delay (τ_m), the unity gain cut-off frequency (f_T), and the maximum frequency of oscillation (f{max}) were also calculated.
+A single stage amplifier was then designed to evaluate the performance of the proposed device.